Kbitt/classy-vuex-hooks/README.md

 ## useMappedModule

 This function can be used like the `mapComputed` and `mapMethods` functions of `classy-vuex`.
 Pass a module constructor and optionally a namespace, and the result can be mapped to the `setup` return object, allowing all of the modules states, getters, mutations and actions to be passed to setup for a component.

+## Dynamic Modules

+Both hooks can be used to dynamically register a module on demand.
+By supplying a factory function as a third argument, the module will be created if it does not already exist at the given namespace.